 Ultimately, upskilling your employees will also have a positive impact on the wider industry, helping to bridge the digital skills gap.
 The demand for technology experts is rising in order to keep up with technological advancements, fill job positions, and contribute to the growing economy.
 So, by offering upskilling opportunities to your staff, you can contribute to achieving these goals.
 Learn more about how upskilling could be the answer to bridging the digital skills gap.

 Below we outline the key steps you should consider when creating an upskilling strategy for your organisation.

 1. Identify your skills gap

 It’s important to compile multiple sources of information when evaluating your organisation’s skills gap.
-Consider how your company is performing in relation to its set KPIs, its growth trajectory and examine whether there are any obvious obstacles to growth that can be overcome with additional resources and upskilling training.
-It’s also critical to speak to your employees first hand to gauge the key areas that require improvement and which skills they feel would be most beneficial in their day-to-day.
+Consider how your company is performing in relation to its set KPIs and its growth trajectory.
+Then, examine whether there are any obvious obstacles to growth that can be overcome with additional resources and upskilling training.
+It’s also critical to speak to your employees first-hand to gauge the key areas that require improvement and which skills they feel would be most beneficial in their day-to-day life.

 2. Make training ongoing and available to everyone